CrossTheRoadElec/Phoenix6-Documentation/source/docs/application-notes/manual-pid-tuning.rst

 5. Increase kV until the measured position matches the profiled position at the end.
 6. Increase kP until you notice significant overshoot or oscillation (even during motion at cruise velocity).
 7. Increase kD until the overshoot/oscillation stops happening.
 8. Repeat steps 6 and 7 until increasing kD results in more oscillation, or until the system oscillates on its way to the setpoint.
 If oscillation on the way to setpoint is seen, decrease kD until it stops.
-If overshoot in general is happening and kD is already at max, reduce kP until it stops.
+Then reduce kP until any remaining overshoot stops.
+The goal is to maximize kP and kD to minimize the travel time.

 .. dropdown:: "Why" for each step